CUNY-CL/yoyodyne-pretrained/README.md

 Most of the details of the model architecture are determined by the choice of pre-trained encoder and decoder, specified either as the names used on Hugging Face or a local path.
-By default, Yoyodyne Pre-trained uses multilingual cased BERT but has also been tested with XLM-RoBERTa.
+By default, Yoyodyne Pre-trained uses multilingual cased BERT modules but has also been tested with XLM-RoBERTa.

 While it is possible to use separate encoder and decoder modules from separate sources, in practice it is usually wise to use the same model and furthermore to